David Carney: Return to Sydney FC

-On 2 February 2016, about 7 hours before the transfer window in Australia ended, it was announced that Newcastle Jets had agreed to release Carney by mutual consent.
+On 2 February 2016, about seven hours before the transfer window in Australia ended, it was announced that Newcastle Jets had agreed to release Carney by mutual consent.
 The next day, it was announced that Sydney FC had signed Carney on an 18-month deal.

-In the 2016/17 season, Carney scored a controversial brace in a 2–1 Big Blue win against Melbourne Victory.
+In the 2016–17 season, Carney scored a controversial brace in a 2–1 Big Blue win against Melbourne Victory.
 Replays of his first goal – which put the scores level at 1–1 – suggests that the ball had been controlled by his upper arm.
 However, referee Chris Beath believed his arms to be in a natural position.

 Carney played in the 2017 A-League grand final, coming on as a substitute in the second half.
-Carney scored in the penalty shoot out to help Sydney FC win against Melbourne Victory.
+He scored in the penalty shoot-out to help Sydney FC win against Melbourne Victory.

-On 13 June 2017, signed a one-year extension, bringing him to the end of the 2017–18 season.
-At the end of the season Carney departed Sydney FC to move on to the next stage of his career.
+On 13 June 2017, Carney signed a one-year extension, bringing him to the end of the 2017–18 season.
+At the end of the season he departed Sydney FC to move on to the next stage of his career.